 In Singapore, NEA regulates the noise levels from construction sites with a set of permissible noise limits that vary depending on the time of the day and neighbouring premises.
 To protect nearby residents, we place emphasis on our builders to comply with the construction noise limits at all our construction sites.

 To minimise noise-related complaints, our builders are encouraged to put in place an active management programme and to take all necessary action to address and resolve related complaints.
-As part of our efforts to keep the community informed about project statuses, schedules of the construction process at each site are communicated with a view to inform the community about works that might affect them.
+As part of our efforts to keep the community informed about construction status, schedules of the progress at each site are communicated to pre-empt the community about upcoming works that may affect them.